 Lead paint was commonly used in homes built before 1978, when it was banned in the United States due to its harmful effects on health, particularly in children, animals, and pregnant women.
 If you own an old home with lead paint, it is important to safely remove it to protect yourself and your family from lead poisoning.

-Here are some steps you can take to safely remove lead paint from an old home:
+Here are the steps we take to safely remove and encapsulate lead paint in an old home:

 - Test for lead: The first step is to test for lead paint in your home.
-You can purchase a lead testing kit from a hardware store or hire a professional to test for lead.
-If the test comes back positive, then you will need to take steps to remove the lead paint.
+The Environmental Protection Agency (EPA) requires that lead testing be performed only by certified and trained professionals due to the hazardous material involved, even though you can purchase a DIY lead testing kit from a hardware store.
+If the test comes back positive, we share the results with the customer and document it per EPA regulations.

-- Wear protective gear: When removing lead paint, it is important to protect yourself from exposure to the lead particles.
-You should wear a respirator mask, disposable coveralls, gloves, and goggles to protect your skin and eyes.
+- Personal protective equipment (PPE): When removing lead paint, it is essential to protect yourself from exposure to lead particles.
+Our technicians wear a respirator mask, disposable coveralls, gloves, and goggles to protect their skin and eyes.

-- Remove the paint: There are several methods for removing lead paint, including sanding, scraping, and chemical stripping.
+- Remove the paint: There are several methods for removing lead paint, including wet sanding, scraping, and chemical stripping.
 Sanding and scraping can create lead dust, so it is important to wet the area with a spray bottle to keep the dust from spreading.
-Chemical stripping is a safer option as it does not create lead dust, but it requires the use of harsh chemicals, so it is important to follow the manufacturer’s instructions carefully.
+Chemical stripping is a safe option as it does not create lead dust, but it requires harsh chemicals, so it is essential to follow the manufacturer’s instructions carefully.
 Lead paint can also be safely removed by melting it with a torch or heat gun.
-Though this method provides the nicest surface for priming and re-painting, it is also labor intensive and therefore expensive.
+Though this method provides the nicest surface for priming and re-painting, it is also labor-intensive and, therefore, expensive.

 - Gather all lead chips: Lead chips can also pose a danger, especially if they are ingested by young children.
 The chips can easily come loose from the surface and be picked up and ingested by curious children, leading to lead poisoning.
 It is important to safely remove all lead paint chips, not just those that are airborne as dust.
 Lead dust, however, is particularly dangerous as it can easily be inhaled and ingested and can remain in the environment for a long time.
 Therefore, it is important to take all necessary precautions to prevent the spread of lead dust during the removal process.

 - Dispose of the waste: It is important to properly dispose of the lead paint chips and debris.
-You should double-bag the waste in heavy-duty plastic bags and seal them tightly.
-Contact your local waste management facility to find out how to dispose of the waste safely.
+We double-bag the waste in heavy-duty plastic bags and seal them tightly.
+We then dispose of the waste safely per EPA guidelines.

-- Follow up: After removing the lead paint, it is important to follow up with a lead test to ensure that all of the lead has been removed.
-You can purchase a lead testing kit from a hardware store or hire a professional to test for lead.
+- Follow-up: After removing the lead paint, it is important to follow up with a lead test to ensure all the lead has been removed.
+Again, we share the test results with our customers and document them per EPA guidelines.

 My Three Sons Professional Painting & Remodeling is certified by the EPA to remove lead paint safely and dispose of it properly.
 We are your lead paint removal specialists in Lexington.
 Please give is a call to take a look at your project at 859-321-7344

-To read another article about The Essentials of Exterior Lead Paint Abatement & Restoration, click here.
+To read another article about The Essentials of Exterior Lead Paint Renovation, Repair, and Painting, click here.